marciot/mac-tip/README.md

 * Sign up to beta test in the discussion forum!
 * Donate a 1 or 2GB Jaz cartridge so I can do some testing with that (I have a 2GB SCSI Jaz drive, but I do not have a cartridge).
 * Become a GitHub sponsor to help fund my open-source projects!
+* If you have consulting work, in particular contract work pertaining to vintage computers or THREE.js, please hit me up via my [GitHub account]!

 Where are the binaries?
 -----------------------